msprITU/Deep-Performance-Evaluation-Tool/README.md

 ### Installing Neccessary Environments

 For using codes in this file, you must install neccessary libraries.
-For installing them, you can use the command in terminal down below.
+First of all download the [requirements.txt](YOLO/Setup/requirements.txt) file.
+After that; for installiation of the libraries, you can use the command in terminal down below.

 ```
 pip3 install -r requirements.txt